 The second approach is selecting all columns present in Source Qualifier and dragging them to the target definition.
 In both these approaches, if there is any mismatch in the column names, we must attach them manually.

-From the below screenshot, you can observe that we have a Size column in Source and Size_FLD in the target.
+The screenshot below shows that we have a Size column in Source and Size_FLD in the target.
 In these situations, Auto link or dragging columns will not link them.
 So, please select the required column (Size) and drag it to the destination column (Size_FLD) to create the connection.

 NOTE: Informatica Mapping designer allows us to delete the wrong connections by selecting and deleting the link.

-STEP 5: Let us validate it by going to the Mapping Menu bar and selecting the Validate option.
+STEP 5: Let us validate it by going to the Informatica Mapping Menu bar and selecting the Validate option.